albar965/littlenavmap-manual/src/en/CONNECT.rst

    *Little Navmap*.
 -  ``Fetch AI or multiplayer aircraft`` and
    ``Fetch AI or multiplayer ships``: Disables fetching of AI vehicles.
    These settings are applied immediately.
-Note that ship traffic is not available for X-Plane.
+-  ``AI Fetch Radius``: Limits the number of AI aircraft around the user aircraft.
+   Only for FSX, P3D and MSFS.

 .. |Flight Simulator Connection| image:: ../images/icon_network.png